ratbag98/op1tips/README.md

 I have a 4 bar pattern, which I’m looping in its entirety, and creating variations by muting, tape tricks etc. But for the next song section, I want to loop single bars within that 4 bar sequence.

 I struggled for a bit using the encoders to change the loop position on the fly, but was never fast enough.
-So, what I did was keep track 1 unchopped / scissored for the 4 bars, but chop track 2 into four 1 bar segments.
+So, what I did was keep track 1 un-chopped / scissored for the 4 bars, but chop track 2 into four 1 bar segments.
 Then:

 * To loop the full 4 bars, select track 1 then shift+loop button.
 * To loop the single, currently-playing bar, select track 2 then shift+loop button.